MyUHDS is a website designed by University Housing & Dining Services to help you navigate your housing and dining experience at OSU.

 Yes!
 The contract is not for a specific hall and room, but rather for a space somewhere within University Housing.
 You should still sign the contract to secure a space with UHDS.
 Again, we are committed to providing you with housing that will help you succeed in your academic endeavors.

-For the 2012-2013 academic year, you will need to complete a “Cancel your housing contract” form on MyUHDS and meet with your Resident Director or Cooperative Director.
-Once that is completed, on the day of your checkout you will need to turn in your key to your service center and complete a checkout with your RA.
+You will need to complete a “Cancel your housing contract” form on MyUHDS and meet with your Resident Director.
+Once that is completed, you will schedule a moving out appointment with your Resident Assistant and after your moving out has been completed, turn in your key to the service center.
 Students who withdraw from the university, transfer to another institution, graduate, or are no longer registered for classes are released from their Contract and are not subject to a cancellation fee.

 No, the contract is not for a specific hall and room, but rather for a space somewhere within University Housing.
 By signing the contract you secure a space to live somewhere on campus.
 If you would like to change rooms during the year you are welcome to submit a room change request via your MyUHDS account.